adamelkholyy/ma-computer-vision/README.md

 # ma-computer-vision
-Selection of notebooks from a masters computer vision course undertaken at University of Helsinki.
-Includes 3 notebooks tackling Hough Line Detection, Manhattan Frames, Epipolar Lines, Camera and Fundamental Matrix calculation along with other essential Computer Vision approaches.
+Selection of notebooks from a masters computer vision course undertaken at University of Helsinki in Autumn 2022.
+Includes 3 notebooks implementing Hough Line Detection, Manhattan Frames, Epipolar Lines, Camera and Fundamental Matrix calculation along with other essential Computer Vision techniques.

 CV2022_Ex3:
 - Direct linear transform